mara131313/Antonio/README.md

 ### ABOUT ROBOT
-The robot “ANTONIO” will be equipped with a speaker capable of playing multiple music genres.
+The robot "ANTONIO" features a red panda–inspired designed for expressive and interactive behavior.
+ANTONIO will be equipped with a speaker capable of playing multiple music genres.
 For each music category, the robot will perform a specific “emote” by coordinating movements of its hands, head, tail, and “legs,” allowing it to dance according to the music.

 ANTONIO can move when the user interacts with a remote controller.
 If the user chooses to control the robot’s movement while it is dancing, they will have full control over its direction.
 Otherwise, ANTONIO will move autonomously based on the selected music genre.